 Towards the promenade you will pass the magnificent Mostyn Gallery, which is well worth of a visit.
 Just past the Gallery you’ll encounter a White Rabbit Wooden Sculpture complete with waistcoat and a pocket watch.
 Remember to bring your bucket and spade to the Spades Quarter adjacent to the wonderful promenade on Llandudno’s North Shore, a beautiful spot with views of the Great Orme.

 Happy Valley is ideal to stop and daydream.
 It’s a surreal park with wonderful views and lots of Alice in Wonderland sculptures.
 You can even play a game of croquet!
 For a bird’s eye view, take the longest cable car in Britain.
-It will take you past the Alpine Ski and Toboggan Centre before reaching the summit of the Great Orme.
+It will take you to the summit of the Great Orme.

 Eat Me!
 Drink Me!

-If you’re peckish the Clubs Quarter of the town, recognised for its many cafes, restaurants and bars, is worth a visit.
-Since we’re near the sea, you must try the award winning Fish Tram Chips and a local brew.
+If you’re peckish, the Clubs Quarter of the town, recognised for its many cafes, restaurants and bars, is worth a visit.
+Since we’re near the sea, you must try the award winning Fish Tram Chips (check out the Fish Tram Chips Facebook page for more info) and a local brew.

 Follow the trail to the wonderful Haulfre Gardens where you will meet the troublesome Tweedles.
 Pause and listen to the sounds and take in the wonderful smells of these gardens, before heading along the old Custs path, part of the Great Orme Country Park.